nuuuwan/news_lk3_data/README.md

 *2024-09-26 17:51:00* · [`adaderanalk`](https://www.adaderana.lk/news/102283/president-directs-to-increase-fertilizer-subsidy-for-paddy-farmers) · `en`

-President Anura Kumara Dissanayake has directed the Treasury to increase the fertilizer subsidy provided for paddy farmers from Rs.
-15,000 to Rs.
-25,000 per hectare for the 2024/25 Maha season.

-Accordingly, the fertilizer subsidy to be increased with effect from October 01, the President’s Media Division (PMD) said.
+President Anura Kumara Dissanayake has instructed the Treasury to provide a fertilizer subsidy of Rs.
+25,000 per hectare to paddy farmers for the Maha season of 2024/25, the President’s Media Division (PMD) said.

-Meanwhile, the President has also advised the Treasury to provide a fuel subsidy to fishermen effective from October 01.

-He has instructed for it to be credited to their bank accounts directly on a monthly basis.

-◼️
+According to this initiative, the fertilizer subsidy, which was previously set at Rs.
+15,000 per hectare, will be increased to Rs.
+25,000.
+This enhanced subsidy will take effect starting October 01.

+To ensure efficient delivery of the subsidy to farmers, the funds will be directly transferred to their bank accounts.
+This approach aims to streamline the process and provide timely support to those in the agricultural sector, the PMD said.

+...

 [Data](articles/10ca03b2.json)